bashdot/bashdot/testdata/profiles/home/README.md

 ## home

-Sample profile containing dotfiles for use on home systems.
+Test profile containing dotfiles for use on home systems.